UpperLEFTY/React-Render-Props/README.md

 ### You'll need immutable data in your component, so you can just add props to reactDOM.render() function in main.js and use it inside  the main component.

  ***In this example we set a default property values directly on the component constructor instead of adding it to the reactDom.render() element.
- We are using a class based component in this example, class based components are easier to maintain.
+ We are using a class based component in this example, class based components are easier to maintain the state of app, they can also have lifecycle methods.

 ### We combined the state and props in the app.
 We are setting the state in our parent component and passing it down the component tree using props.
 Inside the render function, we are setting headerProp and contentProp used in child components.
 Hence the term passing props.